1

 A member receiving home health services may receive immunizations if the administration is part of a normally scheduled home health visit.
 A home health visit for the sole purpose of immunization administration is not a benefit.

 The pharmacy bills the vaccine as an individual dose under the member's Colorado Health First Colorado ID.
 The home health agency may not bill for the vaccine.
-Pharmacies may bill for reimbursement of COVID-19 vaccine administration.
-Pharmacies may not bill for the cost of COVID-19 vaccine products if the vaccine products are received from the federal government at no cost.

 Alternative Health Care Facilities (ACFs)/Group Homes

 Health First Colorado does not pay for home health agencies, physicians or other non-physician practitioners to go to nursing facilities, group homes or residential treatment centers to administer immunizations (e.g., flu vaccines) to groups of members.
-However, COVID-19 vaccines are an exception to this policy.
-Health First Colorado will pay pharmacists, pharmacy interns and pharmacy technicians for the administration of COVID-19 vaccines in Long-term Care (LTC) Facilities through the Centers for Disease Control and Prevention's (CDC’s) Pharmacy Partnership for Long-term Care (LTC) Program or other partnership between an LTC and a pharmacy.

 Back to Top

-Medicare Crossover Claims (Medicare/Medicaid Claims)
+Medicare Crossover Claims (Medicare/Health First Colorado Claims)

 For Medicare crossover claims, Health First Colorado pays the Medicare deductible and coinsurance or Health First Colorado allowable reimbursement minus the Medicare payment, whichever amount is less.
 If Medicare's payment for immunization services is the same or greater than the Health First Colorado allowable benefit, no additional payment is made.